So you want to be a CRNA?

 What does the typical accepted student look like?

-For the class of 2015, the average undergraduate GPA of accepted students is 3.6, and they have an average of 3 years of nursing experience, with 2.6 years in the ICU.
-The average GRE is 304 for combined verbal and quantitative scores.
+For the class of 2015, the average undergraduate GPA of accepted students is 3.8, and they have an average of 3.4 years of nursing experience, with 2.9 years in the ICU.
+The average GRE is 308 for combined verbal and quantitative scores.
 We look at the cumulative GPA and in particular at performance in science and nursing courses.
-Many applicants take some of our core courses at UNCG or other graduate coursework before or while applying.
+Many applicants complete some graduate coursework before or while applying.
 Performance in relevant graduate coursework is weighed in our assessment, as well.

 Why are school positions so competitive?